ph4ni/catto/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Error 404: Ordinary Services Not Found.
-Bringing Tech Awesomeness to Non-Profits! 🚀"
+  title: "Bringing Tech Awesomeness to Non-Profits! ✨"
   content: "Facing problems using clunky software?
-Catto.in is "
+Catto.in is here to help you make the right decisions."
   image: "/images/banner.png"
   button:
     enable: true